-Making a knife requires a design, proper materials and proper equipment.
+Making a knife requires a design, proper materials, and proper equipment.
 The right tools will contribute to creating a durable blade and handle.
-The blade is made from steel by heating process, grinding and cooling.
+The blade is made from steel by a heating process, grinding and cooling.
 It can be made at home or small warehouse with heavy or homemade equipment.
-Important machinery needed for more finely detailed knife blades are: a disc grinder, surface grinder, magnetized table and power drill.
+The machinery needed for more finely detailed knife blades are a disc grinder, surface grinder, magnetized table and power drill.

 Non-Electric/ Alternative Equipment

 Knives can be made without the aid of such equipment.
 As an alternative heavy machinery knife making can be performed using tools more available at hardware stores.
 Tools for knife making at home are a hand drill, rivets, a hammer, an anvil, scribe, epoxy, tongs, workbench, a set of engineer files, coarse bench stone and different grades of wet and dry sandpapers.

 Best dive knives that you haven’t heard of.

 Knifemaking begins in the laying out of the design.
 The shape of the blade and size is finalized and may be made into a plastic or a wooden template.
 The scribe is used to draw the design unto an annealed piece of steel.
 The metal cutting band saw easily cuts the steel into its proper shape.

 The disc grinder is used to smoothen the edge of the annealed steel while the surface grinder flattens it.
 Magnetized tables firmly keep the blade in place as it is being carved, smoothed and sharpened.
 Knifemaking without machinery requires the hammer, anvil, and tongs for flattening the steel blade.
 Files are used to shape the edge if there is no band saw available.
 Surface grinders are important for removing any burr or scratches on the steel blade.